 From IMDb: Delivering the shocks!

-the experiments being performed in the camp and when his fiancée arrives disguised as a Chinese prisoner he sets out to liberate the camp.
-A docudrama sequel to the notorious Men Behind the Sun , which pulls no punches when it comes to
+by the experiments being performed in the camp and when his fiancée arrives disguised as a Chinese prisoner he sets out to liberate the camp.
+A docudrama sequel to the notorious Men Behind the Sun , which pulls no punches when it

 2010 Germany horror by Marc Rohnstock with Thomas Sender, Timo Fuchs and Manoush.